 Not suing support and resistance levels is a dangerous practice because you risk missing critical pieces of the puzzle and not fully understanding the price chart.

-Today we want to change that and offer you an unique and ultimate guide for support and resistance trading.
+Today we want to change that and offer you a unique and ultimate guide for support and resistance trading.

 Discover how to draw support and resistance levels, how to do support and resistance trading, which support and resistance indicators work well, download the Camarilla indicator, and learn how the Camarilla indi and other S&R levels must be used.

-Support and resistance (S&R) levels are a basic pillar of technical analysis (TA).
+Support and resistance (S&R) levels commonly referred to as SNR in Forex are a basic pillar of technical analysis (TA).
 The field of TA is based on patterns in price data and S&R plays a key role.

-Learning how to understand, recognise, use and trade based on S&R will, in our view, make your analysis and trading more robust.
+If you learn Forex SNR, in our view, it will make your analysis and trading more robust.

 The simplest way to think about support and resistance is this: